 The Senones were part of a Celtic tribe living in modern day France from whom a splinter group settled in northern-eastern Italy along the Adriatic coast.
 Several theories abound for why the Gaul's migrated south into Italy, and there is probably a little truth in each of them.

 The first major theory is recounted by Livy and claimed the Celts migrated out of Gaul because of overpopulation.
 Under the fabled tribal leader Bellovesus Gallic tribes treated with the Greek colonists of Marsalla and in doing so discovered passages across the Alps.
 There they made war upon the Etruscans and Umbrians.
-After defeating them the Celts established their own cities in the area.
+After defeating them the Celts established their own cities in Italy.

 A second theory is that the Celts were hired to fight as mercenaries.
 Gallic soldiers were considered to be some of the best warriors of the ancient world.
 Celtic religion held that the soul was reincarnated upon death and ancient writers state that because of this Gallic warriors did not fear death.
 Gaul's were also famous for their iron working, of which the Gallic longsword was well known and feared throughout the ancient world.
 A willingness to fight to the death and the tools to break enemy formations forged the Gallic people into formidable warriors.